bcanedo4/TypeThatFact/README.md

 1. Download or clone the project.

+2. Run ```npm i``` to download the project's dependencies.

-2. Run the command ```live-server``` in the root of the project directory.
+3. Run the command ```live-server``` in the root of the project directory.

-3. You should be navigated to http://127.0.0.1:8080 with the project working!
+4. You should be navigated to http://127.0.0.1:8080 with the project working!

 ## Getting Started on Mobile View